tdavis1991/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The difference between '.forEach' and '.map' is that 'forEach' doesn't return anything and 'map' returns a brand new array.

 2. What is the difference between a function and a method?

+    Every method is a function, but not all functions are methods.
+A method is value inside of the an object that is a assigned to key.

 3. What is closure?

+    Closure is the ability to reach outside of a scope to access other values, but you can not reach inside a scope to access values.

 4. Describe the four rules of the 'this' keyword.

+    *Window Binding
+        When window binding you are using the 'this' keyword globally, by doing this you are refering to every object in js.

+    *Implicit Binding
+        Implicit binding is when you are using the 'this' keyword in a local scope.
+It only refers to objects inside of that scope.

+    *Explicit Binding
+        Explicit binding is when you are passing an object into a function.
+The 'this' keyword will become that function.
+Apply, call and bind uses explcit binding.

+    *New Binding
+        When using the 'this' keyword for new binding you are normally using it to create a new object from a constructor.
+The constructor places the values that you pass into using the 'this' keyword and returns a new object with the values assigned to the keys that are in the constructor.

 5. Why do we need super() in an extended class?

+    We use 'super()' to pass in the attributes of the parent constructor.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: